marfarma/microkids-related-posts/readme.txt

 === Microkid's Related Posts ===
 Contributors: microkid
-Tags: related, posts, seo, content, articles, relevant Requires at least: 2.5
+Tags: related, posts, seo, content, articles, relevant, similar Requires at least: 2.5
-Tested up to: 2.7
+Tested up to: 2.8.4
 Stable tag: trunk

 Increase your pageviews and SEO by manually selecting related posts for your content.
 Easy reciprocal linking of related posts and pages.